 - R (LOCOG) v Sportsworld Limited, Events International Limited and International Corporate Events Limited (2012): defence of national ticket sales company prosecuted under the provisions of the 2006 Olympic Act.

 - Brighton & Hove CC v Towers Property Developments Ltd (High Court, Ch Div, 2011): first Part 8 EA 2002 and CPUT trading standards enforcement against land banking company.

 Jonathan Kirk QC is “particularly known for his expertise in food law, pricing issues and Trading Standards investigations.
 He is commended for his strong advocacy and noted for his superior communication skills when dealing with clients, judges and opponents.”
 “He gives very pragmatic, commercial advice.
 He sets out the risks and offers practical solutions.”
 “Always well prepared and on top of the case.”
-Chambers and Partners 2015
+(Band 1 Silk, Chambers and Partners 2015)

-Jonathan Kirk QC is a member of the Bar European Group, Trading Standards Institute (corporate member), the Food Law Group, the Anti-Counterfeiting Group (ACG), Proceeds of Crime Lawyers Association and the CBA
+Jonathan Kirk QC is a member of the Bar European Group, CTSI (honorary member) and the Food Law Group.

 VAT number: 689988914